 The plant produces three million gallons of drinking water per day.
 This is equivalent to 3,125 acre-feet of water annually or about 30 percent of the City’s demand.
 The desalination plant is an important part of the City’s water supply portfolio which also includes surface water from Cachuma and Gibraltar reservoirs, groundwater, State water, purchased water, recycled water, and conservation.
 With the desalination plant online, extraordinary water conservation from the community remains critical to meeting water demands.
 At additional expense, the City has the option to expand the plant, up to the permitted capacity of 10,000 acre-feet of water annually, if drought conditions continue and additional water is needed.

-City Council awarded IDE Americas, Inc. a design/build/operate contract to re-commission the desalination plant.
+In 2015, City Council awarded IDE Americas, Inc. a design/build/operate contract to re-commission the desalination plant.
 The design includes a screened ocean intake structure equipped with openings of one millimeter, diluted and diffused brine discharge, and high-efficiency pumps and motors to reduce the plant’s overall electrical power demands.

 A lot has changed in desalination technology since the plant was built in 1991.